The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 so...
 (Score:2)

+But I can't think of an example of a browser-side CPU intensive application.

+Actually, I CAN think of one that I would contrive.
+But it is a legit example.
+Suppose you had something that wanted a lot of CPU time, and p

 Is there a way to request them to stop ads?
-(Score:3)
+(Score:5, Interesting)

 No?
 Then this is the same discussion we had decades ago about ads and it will end up in the same way.